dinaluciano/simpl.world.website/_docs/installation.md

 ---
-title: Docker Installation
+title: Single Player Game Demo
 permalink: /docs/installation/
 layout: docs
 description: How to install Simpl using Docker
 ---

-## Docker Installation
+## Single Player Game Demo

+At the end of this tutorial, you will have successfully installed and played a single-player `Calc` game.
+Simpl Calc will show you the key components you'll need to build a single player game on your own, such as writing the game model service and building the game UI.

+### Before You Begin

 You will need to have [Docker](https://www.docker.com/) installed.

-At the end of this tutorial, you will have successfully installed and played a single-player `Calc` game.

 In order to play a game, you will need to install and run `simpl-games-api`, a game model service, and a game UI.

-For every game, you will write the game model service, and the game UI.

 For this tutorial, we will use [simpl-calc-model](https://github.com/simplworld/simpl-calc-model) and [simpl-calc-ui](https://github.com/simplworld/simpl-calc-ui)